xo/usql/README.md

   if variable support works "as expected"?)
 * SQL completion (WIP)
 * syntax highlighting (WIP)
+* \encoding and environment/command line options to set encoding of input (to convert to utf-8 before feeding to SQL driver)

 ### Command Processing + `psql` compatibility
 * proper command processing (WIP)